FlavScents AInsights Entry for 3-(methyl thio) hexanol (CAS: 51755-66-9)

 9. Confidence & Data Quality Notes

-The data on 3-(Methyl thio) hexanol is well-established in terms of its sensory characteristics and general use in flavors and fragrances.
-However, specific regulatory approvals and toxicological data are less documented, requiring formulators to rely on industry practices and general safety guidelines.
+The data on 3-(Methyl thio) hexanol is well-established in terms of its sensory profile and functional applications.
+However, regulatory and toxicological data are less comprehensive, with industry practices often guiding usage levels and safety considerations.

 Citation hooks: FlavScents